14th Searchlight Battery (Finland): Training

 The women completed their training successfully.
 They were divided into four groups: 25 searchlight team leaders, 30 acoustic locator operators, 63 searchlight operators and 29 generator operators.
 Three Second Lieutenants, 30 non-commissioned officers and nine soldiers formed the training staff.
 The course included several military subjects that had not been taught to Lottas before.
 Armed service caused a minor crisis for the Lotta Svärd organization, which had emphasized a principle of nonviolence.
 Because of Soviet agent and invasion danger the Lotta Svärd central committee had to consent to arming the women in the searchlight battery.
 The leader of the Lotta Svärd organization, Fanni Luukkonen, said that armed service for women meant the "death of womanhood" (Finnish: "naiseuden kuolema"), but that the wartime situation demanded extraordinary measures.
 The weapon used by the women was an Italian Terni military rifle that was also used by other anti-aircraft units.

 Active service

-As the training ended on 26 July the women were formed into 14th Searchlight Battery and attached to Anti-aircraft Regiment 1.
+The training ended on 26 July and on 7 August the women were formed into 14th Searchlight Battery with call sign "tyttö" ("girl") and attached to Anti-aircraft Regiment 1.
+The battery was equipped with twelve searchlights and six acoustic locators.
 The battery operated as per normal military chain of command structure and in early August it was assigned to guard the least dangerous sector in the North-Western Helsinki.
 The battery did not see action and after armistice it was disbanded by the order of commander of the Airforce on 24 September.